mairi-macaulay/MICB475_Group13/README.md

 -In order to complete this section, you will need to complete the processing steps in QIIME2 (up until the rarefaction curve) to extract the following information and describe your dataset.
 Please use this checklist Download checklistto ensure you describe these elements within your proposal and include the summary table and 2 figures listed in the checklist.

 ### Participation Report:
--A breakdown of each team member’s contribution to preparing the proposal
+- A breakdown of each team member’s contribution to preparing the proposal

  Juliet: Coded weekly timeframe, Introduction and Background
  Lina: Research Objectives
  Abigail: Experimental Aims and Rationale
  Mairi: Proposed Approach, Overview Flowchart
  Betty: Dataset Overview

 ### References:
 -follow ASM referencing guidelinesLinks to an external site.